gtalarico/pipenv-pipes/docs/usage.rst

   project2-R1v7_ynT

-The ``--list`` command can also be used with the ``--verbose`` options, which shows helpful information about the environments including environment path, project directory (if available) and the python version of the environment.
+The ``--list`` flag can also be used with the ``--verbose`` option, which show additional information about the environments such as the environment path, project directory (if available) and the python version of the virtual environment.

 .. code:: console